Get After-Hours Voice AI for Your Insurance Business

 What Problem Does This Solve?

-Most insurance agencies start with their VoIP provider's standard after-hours service.
-This is usually a simple phone tree (IVR) that routes to a voicemail box.
-These systems fail because they cannot understand intent.
-A caller saying "I had an accident" gets the same generic "leave a message" prompt as someone asking for business hours.
-This frustrates clients in urgent situations and leads to them calling a competitor.
+Most independent insurance agencies initially rely on their VoIP provider's standard after-hours service, typically a basic Interactive Voice Response (IVR) system that routes calls to a generic voicemail.
+These systems critically fail because they cannot discern caller intent or urgency.
+A client calling to report "I had an accident and need to file a claim" receives the same generic "leave a message" prompt as someone inquiring about business hours.
+This frustrates clients in urgent situations, like a burst pipe or car accident, often driving them to competitors who offer more immediate responsiveness.

-A more technical agency owner might try a cloud call center platform like Twilio Studio.
-These visual builders seem powerful but fail at the point of integration.
-They cannot natively connect to an insurance AMS to validate a policy number or create a structured claim record.
-The workflow for parsing unstructured speech like "My basement is flooded and the water is rising" into a clean FNOL report is far beyond the scope of a drag-and-drop interface.
+More technically inclined agency owners might explore cloud call center platforms like Twilio Studio.
+While these visual builders appear powerful, they consistently fall short at the point of integration with specialized insurance systems.
+They cannot natively connect to an insurance AMS like Applied Epic, Vertafore AMS360, or HawkSoft to validate a policy number, retrieve policy details, or create a structured claim record.
+Parsing unstructured speech like "My basement is flooded and the water is rising fast" into a clean, categorized FNOL report with relevant details for a claims adjuster is far beyond the capabilities of a drag-and-drop interface.
+This often leaves agents manually extracting information from voicemails and then re-entering it into their AMS, introducing delays and potential errors.

-This creates a critical failure point.
-A client calls at 10 PM about a burst pipe.
-The voicemail-to-email system works, but the on-call agent's inbox is flooded.
-They don't see the urgent email for three hours.
+This lack of intelligent automation creates critical failure points, especially outside business hours.
+Imagine a client calls at 10 PM about a house fire or a major water leak.
+A basic voicemail-to-email system might forward the message, but the on-call agent's inbox could be flooded, or they might not check emails immediately.
+They might not see the urgent message for several hours.
 By then, the client feels ignored, the damage has worsened, and the agency has failed its first duty during a crisis.
-The problem is not message-taking, but the lack of immediate, intelligent action.
+The core problem is not just message-taking, but the absence of immediate, intelligent action to triage the request, gather critical information, and route it appropriately for prompt follow-up, similar to how Syntora designs claims triage systems.
+Without this, an agency risks not only client dissatisfaction but also increased claims severity due to delayed response.

 Handle Claims in 90 Seconds, Not 12 Hours